 - Helped 104,052 seniors submit 368,751 college applications

 - Arranged 98,282 college rep visits and 39,106 campus visits

 - Supported 86,728 seniors in completing the FAFSA

 Compared with students who do not meet with a College Advising Corps adviser, students helped by our advisers are:

 - 30% more likely to apply to a college or university

-- 24% more likely to apply to a first choice college
+- 24% more likely to be accepted to a college or university

-- 18% more likely to take the ACT
+- 13% more likely to take the SAT or ACT

-- 14% more likely to take the SAT
+- 27% more likely to submit the FAFSA

 Preliminary evidence from our randomized controlled trial in Texas shows that graduating seniors from College Advising Corps schools are more likely to go to college and complete an application to a 4-year college.
 Hispanic students and students receiving free/reduced price lunch are most strongly impacted by College Advising Corps advisers.